 Credit risk is the risk of financial loss to the Company if a counterparty to a financial instrument fails to meet its contractual obligations.
-Credit risk arises principally from the Company's loans receivable from related parties and unsettled derivatives whose fair value is positive.
+Credit risk arises principally from the Company's loans receivable from related parties an interest rate spreads applied in order to ensure positive financial margin irrespective of the fluctuations in interest ratesd unsettled derivatives whose fair value is positive.
 The Company attempts to minimize the counterparty credit risk associated with the financial instruments used by selecting counterparties that it assumes to be creditworthy, given their high credit ratings.